webtactics/changs.com/pages/home.md

 ---
 layout: layouts/home.njk
-title: Changs Flavours of Asia
+title: Chang's Flavours of Asia
-metatitle: Changs Flavours of Asia.
+metatitle: Chang's Flavours of Asia.
 Easy Asian recipes and the products to create them.
 date: 2023-04-22T00:00:00.000Z
 description: Chang’s is more than just a brand with great products, it’s a lifelong passion to share our love for food and Asian cooking with Australians.
 permalink: /